pantheon-systems/documentation/source/content/guides/sftp/05-vscode-sftp.md

 ### Upload your Changes with SFTP

-The SFTP extension for VS Code allows developers to upload code to the Pantheon Dev or Multidev environment directly from VS Code, as well as download files from the Pantheon servers.
+The SFTP extension for VS Code allows you to upload code to the Pantheon Dev or Multidev environment directly from VS Code, as well as download files from the Pantheon servers to your local machine.

-1. Make sure your site is in [SFTP mode](/sftp#sftp-mode) before uploading code via SFTP.
+1. Verify that your site is in [SFTP mode](/sftp#sftp-mode) before uploading code via SFTP.

 1. Install the VS Code [SFTP Extension](https://marketplace.visualstudio.com/items?itemName=liximomo.sftp).